samirettali/blog/content/writeups/ritsec-2019.md

 EVGFRP{SBERAFVPF_SNVYF_JBAG_URYC_LBH_URER}
 ```

-We can use `tr` to perform a `rot13` decoding, which is just a Ceasar cipher
+We can use `tr` to perform a rot13 decoding, which is just a Caesar cipher
 with `13` as the key:
 ```
 $ tr 'A-Z' 'N-ZA-M' <<< EVGFRP{SBERAFVPF_SNVYF_JBAG_URYC_LBH_URER}